Hate the toxic, chemical drain cleaners? These simple and natural homemade drain opener methods will unclog and clean a drain the healthy, safe way!

-As promised in my Natural Fruit Fly Repellent post, I’m back sharing our homemade drain cleaner recipes.
+As promised in my Natural Fruit Fly Repellent post, I’m back sharing my homemade drain opener recipes.
 We’ve moved into a new house and we’ve got our own sewer system so our concern for its proper functioning is higher than the norm.
 We now religiously check the system (pipes, drains and all) to make sure everything works properly.

-Part of the routine is cleaning the drains regularly.
-And if you suffer from OCD you will do that every week.
-It may not be a necessary step on a brand new system but I swear to you, the voices tell me to!
+Part of the routine is cleaning the drains regularly, using a natural drain unclogger.
+And if you are a freak like me you will want to do that every single week!
+It may not be a necessary step on a brand new system but I swear to you, I have no choice, the voices tell me to!
 Especially when a funny smell comes out of your drains, or so it seems to the mentioned voices.

-But drain cleaners are some of the most toxic chemicals and may have a serious impact on your health, on a long term.
+Drain cleaners are made with some of the most toxic chemicals and may have a serious impact on your health and the environment, on a long term.
 They can be harmful to your health if swallowed, inhaled, or come in contact with your skin.
 Also some cleaners only work in certain types of pipes and drains and are effective only on certain clogs.

-Plus commercial drain cleaners corrode pipes, are bad for septic systems and are toxic to ground water which poses a great problem for us as we also have our own water supply coming from the ground where the sewer system evacuates waste water.
-It is filtered but chemicals are harder to completely remove than the organic materials.
+Plus commercial drain cleaners corrode pipes, are bad for septic systems and are toxic to ground water.
+This poses a great problem for us as we also have our own water supply.
+It is filtered but chemicals are harder to remove completely than organic materials.

-So the only decent solution is a homemade drain cleaner.
-It’s easy to make, it uses stuff you already have in your pantry, it takes minutes to clean the drain and keeps the environment and yourself healthy.
-In fact I’ve got 3 methods I use as cleaners.
+So the only decent solution is a homemade drain opener.
+It’s easy to make, it uses stuff you most likely already have on hand, it takes minutes to clean the drain and keeps the environment and yourself healthy.
+In fact I’ve got not one but 3 methods I use, the best drain unblocker ideas!